ezsystems/ezplatform-admin-ui/README.md

 # Ibexa Admin UI

-This repository is dedicated to the Ibexa Admin UI Bundle, which contains all the necessary parts to run the [Ibexa DXP](https://developers.ibexa.co/) administration interface Back Office.
+This repository is dedicated to the Ibexa Admin UI Bundle, which contains all the necessary parts to run the [Ibexa DXP](https://developers.ibexa.co/) Back Office interface.

-## Installation

 This package is part of [Ibexa DXP](https://ibexa.co).
 To use this package, [install Ibexa DXP](https://doc.ibexa.co/en/latest/install/).